Dennis-Rosenbaum/MMM-Template/README.md

 - `node --run lint` - Run linting and formatter checks.
 - `node --run lint:fix` - Fix linting and formatter issues.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+## Changelog

+All notable changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md) file.

 [mm]: https://github.com/MagicMirrorOrg/MagicMirror